Eye of a needle: Islam

 'Tis the thread that is connected with the needle: the eye of the needle is not suitable for the camel.

-Not connected to religion
+In non-religious context

-The concept of a camel passing through the eye of a needle is also documented among the Multani people of Pakistan, “A string of camels is passing through the needle’s eye!”
+The concept of a camel passing through the eye of a needle is also documented among the Multani people of Pakistan, "A string of camels is passing through the needle's eye!".
 The source does not indicate if this saying was used in religious contexts.